pdwitt/recA_analysis/README.md

 This project uses bioinformatics tools to explore features the recA evolutionary process in E. coli and evaluate its feasibility as a drug target.

 # Part One: dN/dS evolutionary analysis
+This segment explores data from Richard Lenski's Longer Term Evolution Experiment. which has been propogating the same strain of bacterial for over 60,000 generations [9].
+We hypothesize that RecA is more highly conserved compared to the remainder of the genome because it is essential for evolution.
+Thus, recA will have fewer non-synonymous mutations (lower Dn/Ds ratio) compared to the remainder of the genome.

+dN/dS is the ratio of non-synonymous to synonymous mutations. dN/dS is an accepted metric to determine which genes are most (or least) conserved [9].
+For each strain, the Dn/Ds ratio will be calculated for recA and the remainder of the genome.
+At a high level, the steps are as follows:

+1. Align the strains against the ancestral strain (REL606), which serves as the reference strain [10, 11].
+Determine the mutations by comparing the strains to the reference strains using breqseq [12].
+Then, calculate the dN/dS ratio based on the mutations.

+2. Evaluate if the difference between the dN/dS ratio for recA and the remainder of the genome is statistically significant [13].

 # Part Two: RNA-seq analysis